 I was boiling, but I didn’t want to admit it.
 After the girls had arrived at our apartment, they’d tried to convince me to get changed into something “sunnier”, tugging at my sleeves and telling me I was going to be too warm in what I was wearing.
 But I was defiant.
 To me, the night was nothing to get particularly glammed up for.
 It was a psychic switch for goodness sake, not London Fashion Week.
 Plus, it wasn’t that hot.

 “Not really.”
-I lied, wiping away a giveaway sweat bead from underneath my fringe before it slipped its way down my face.
+I lied, wiping away a giveaway sweat bead from underneath my fringe before it slipped its way down my face, “You know how sensitive I am to the cold.”

 According to my phone, it was already 19.09 – 9 minutes in and the psychics still hadn’t arrived.
 Another ironic matter – if they were psychic, surely they would have seen that one coming?
 Katrina, Tracey and Cherise passed the time by taking selfies altogether, trying to choose the right picture to upload to Facebook.
 I, however, used the opportunity to check my confirmation email from earlier.
 My heart raced looking at it.
 It was done.
 I’d bought it.
 I was going to meet the Joker’s Ashes – on my own.
 Maybe I should’ve thought that part through?